-Prerequisite: Must have a grade of C- or better in MAT-0083, or an ACT Mathematics sub-score of 17 or higher, or an SAT Mathematics sub-score of 480 or higher.
+Prerequisite: Must have a grade of C- or better in MAT-0083, an ACT Mathematics sub-score of 17 or higher, an SAT Mathematics sub-score of 480 or higher, or a score of 30 or higher on the ALEKS Mathematics Placement Exam.
 Corequisite: CHE-1010.